grassroot-software/grassroot_curriculum/foundations/html_css/html-foundations/links-and-images.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-As a bit of practice, add an alt attribute to the dog image we added to the `odin-links-and-images` project.
+As a bit of practice, add an alt attribute to the dog image we added to the `Grassroot-links-and-images` project.

 ### Assignment